2025

 The problem

 The existing sketch request form only supported interior sketches.
-The form needed significant modifications to accommodate these new options with the introduction of exterior sketches, including three subtypes.
+The form required significant modifications to accommodate these new options, including the introduction of exterior sketches with three subtypes.
 Additionally, several business rules had to be considered, such as contract restrictions, eligibility for overnight delivery, and automatic sketch generation limitations.

 The process